Emersonl33/Playwright-Junit5-Sample-Project/README.md

 ```bash
 mvn clean test
 ````
-## To access the relatory generated with allure
+## To access the report generated with allure
 ### Using Maven:
 ```bash
 mvn allure:serve